aws-samples/aws-distributed-training-workshop-eks/README.md

 Generating cluster configuration eks.yaml ...
 ```

-Cloud9 uses AWS managed temporary credentials, which we override with the script.
-As soon as the script completes, Cloud9 will display the following dialog.
+By default, Cloud9 uses AWS managed temporary credentials, which we override with the script.
+If the managed temporary credentials setting has not been disabled, as soon as the script completes, Cloud9 will display the following dialog.

 <center>
 <img src="img/cloud9-credentials-dialog.png" width="40%"/>